- Holidays in France

 Apartments and Chalet Camping

 - At campsites you may have to pay extra if you take a trailer as this takes up extra parking space.

 - When we are not completely specific about the types of beds (double, single, bunks etc) we have different combinations available.
 Please discuss your party's requirements with our reservations staff before booking.

 - The apartment and chalet exterior and interior pictures are indicative of the style and type of décor and furnishings, but these can vary.

 - Many activities such as golf, tennis etc cost extra and are paid for on site.

 About your holiday

-Any accommodation on the website can be used for a multi-centre holiday, with time spent in more than one location.
+Any accommodation on our website can be used for a multi-centre holiday, with time spent in more than one location.
 To book a multi-centre holiday or for a quote please call our Reservations Team on 0871 244 0439.

-Although we have tried our best to show accurate prices on the website, where your travel is different to the date of stay, if mixing a route to France with a cruise to Spain, for stays spanning two seasons, prices will vary from those shown.
+Although we have tried our best to show accurate prices on our website, where your travel is different to the date of stay, if mixing a route to France with a cruise to Spain, for stays spanning two seasons, prices will vary from those shown.
 Please proceed with your booking for a quote.

 Ferry fares for holiday clients are greatly reduced, therefore if you travel abroad for 7 nights or longer a minimum of 3 nights' accommodation for all members of the party must be booked.